UCHIC/CIWS-Pulse-Logger/README.md

 # CIWS-Pulse-Logger

-This repository contains hardware and software designs for the Pulse-Datalogger, a datalogger that can be used to collect high resolution water use data on magnetically-driven residential water meters.
+This repository contains hardware and software designs for the Pulse-Datalogger, a device that can be used to collect high resolution water use data on magnetically-driven residential water meters.
 The datalogger is designed to read magnetic field information from a magnetometer sensor attached to a magnetically-driven, positive-displacement water meter.

 Firmware: The Firmware folder contains code written for the datalogger.